Administrator (also known as Admin)

 The action of making a report or dashboard available to other users or user groups.
 The recipients will be notified that they have access to the shared report or dashboard.

-Teams allow you to filter search results by “teams” that may exist in your organization.
-This could be location, function (sales), campaign, supervisor, etc.
+Teams allow you to filter search results by “teams” or customize groups that may exist in your organization.
+This could be a location, function (sales), campaign, supervisor, etc.

 The written log of a call including speaker identification and what was said.
 The only exception is redacted instances (to hide private information like credit card numbers).